ew947202/obsidian_vault/00 Meta/02 PTIs/Install COMSOL on laptop.md

 ---
 ## Daily Log
 ### [[2024-10-09]]
-- [ ] User will bring over device today so I can get the installation complete.
+- [x] User will bring over device today so I can get the installation complete.
+- [x] installed on users device.
 ---